webpack/webpack.js.org/src/content/guides/scaffolding.md

   - EugeneHlushko
 ---

 It can be hard to set up a complex webpack configuration for the first time.
-Writing advanced configurations to optimize performance could be even harder.
+Writing advanced configurations to optimize performance could be even more difficult.
 The `init` feature is designed to support people that want to create their own configuration or initializing projects that other people create.

 ## Creating a scaffold